Register a Vital Record

 |Item 16.
 Registrar’s Signature/Date Filed||Leave this field blank.|

-Affirmation of Birth (Located at bottom of first page)
+Affirmation of Birth (Located at bottom of page 1 on the Certificate of Live Birth)

 Must be signed by two other individuals not on the face of the certificate in the presence of a notary public.
-Attendant may sign if he/she is not the certifier.
+If the attendant is someone other than a parent, he/she may sign the affirmation if he/she is not the certifier.
 If the certifier on the certificate is a licensed physician (MD, DO) or accredited midwife (CNM, CPM, CM), the mother/father/parents listed on the certificate may sign the affirmation of birth.
 The witnesses may not have been present at the birth, but must be aware of the facts of the birth.

 |Line 17.
 Permission to provide Social Security Number:||Check box.
 For births filed after the child’s first birthday, parents should contact Social Security for information on how to obtain a social security number.|